quitesimpleorg/looqs/README.md

-# looqs - FTS for the Linux desktop with previews for search results
+# looqs - Full-text search with previews for your files
-looqs creates a full text search index for your files.
+looqs is a tool that creates a full-text search index for your files.
 It allows you to look at previews where your search terms have been found, as shown in the screenshots below.